Take it or leave it…

 How to use LinkedIn Sales Navigator to target accounts:

-When you do Account Based Marketing on linkedin, you start by searching for account pages, then you find the decision makers.
+When you do Account-Based Marketing on LinkedIn, you start by searching for account pages and then find the decision-makers.

-Linkedin Sales Navigator is the perfect tool to do that.
-This technique is used by the best sales managers and guarantee you to get relevant leads.
+LinkedIn Sales Navigator is the perfect tool to do that.
+The best sales managers use this technique and guarantee you to get relevant leads.

-It offers 14 search filters to look for accounts that would be perfect clients for your business.
+It offers 14 search filters for accounts that would be perfect clients for your business.

 You can filter by:

-The headcount growth and hiring filters because allow you to target growing companies.
+The headcount growth and hiring filters allow you to target growing companies.

-Linkedin also detect when they is Senior Leadership change in the last 3 month in a company.
+LinkedIn also detects when they are a Senior Leadership change in the last 3 months in a company.

-Newcomers tend to come with new ideas and new ideas requires product and services.
+Newcomers tend to come up with new ideas, requiring products and services.

 The next step?